renzol2/garden/notes/distortion-audio.md

 ## Hard clipping & soft clipping

-Distortion effects are often categorized by whether they produce [[hard-clipping]] or soft-clipping.
+Distortion effects are often categorized by whether they produce [[hard-clipping|hard clipping]] or soft-clipping.

 ## Sources